Charlène Guignard: 2024–25 season: Third European title

-2025-26 season
+2025–26 season: Milano Cortina Olympic team bronze and European silver

-Guignard and Fabbri started their season off at 2025 Grand Prix de France where they finished fourth.
+Guignard/Fabbri started their season off at 2025 Grand Prix de France where they finished fourth.
 Three weeks later, they won the silver medal at 2025 NHK Trophy.
 "Since we decided to start the season a little bit later, we are quite happy with the performances we had in both our Grand Prixes," Fabbri said.
 "We know that's just the beginning of the season for us."